-The avant-garde is, perhaps, inherent in Modern Art, which continually sought to push boundaries and discover new frontiers, but the term first began to be associated with art and culture around the turn of the century as Modern Art accelerated its escape from art tradition.
-Impressionism had dominated for some time, and as things shifted into Post-Impressionism a range of new ideas began to take hold; Symbolism, Fauvism, Expressionism, Futurism, and; around 1907, Cubism.
+The avant-garde is, perhaps, inherent in modern art, which continually sought to push boundaries and discover new frontiers, but the term first began to be associated with art and culture around the turn of the century as modernism accelerated its escape from art tradition.
+Impressionism had dominated for some time, and as things shifted into post-impressionism a range of new ideas began to take hold; symbolism, fauvism, expressionism, futurism, and; around 1907, cubism.

-Bringing the avant-garde of Cubism to a wider public
+Bringing the avant-garde artform to a wider public

 Evolutions of style and the ultimate legacy of Cubism

 Cubism fired experimental spirit in its practitioners who quickly began to evolve and diverge.
 Abstractionism rapidly developed amongst cubist artists, then orphism which connected into fauvism.
 Movements like purism, futurism, suprematism, dada, constructivism, vorticism, De Stijl, and art deco all advanced or developed in response to cubism, which itself drew from these styles to evolve further into geometric flat planes of colour overlapping each other.